-We are very happy to announce the following keynote speakers for the International Conference on Fluid Flow, Heat and Mass Transfer (FFHMT'18):
+We are very happy to announce the following keynote speaker for the 6th International Conference on Fluid Flow, Heat and Mass Transfer (FFHMT'19):

-Topic of Keynote: Numerical Analysis of Two Phase Flow and Heat Transfer in CondensersKeynote Abstract
+Topic of Keynote: Analysis of Multiphase Fuid Flow, Heat, Mass and Charge Transfer Inside Electrochemical SystemsKeynote Abstract

-The organizing committees of two co-located events, FFHMT'18 and EHST'18, have decided to allow registrants of either conference to attend sessions from both events.
+The organizing committees of two co-located events, FFHMT'19 and EHST'19, have decided to allow registrants of either conference to attend sessions from both events.
 As a result, we encourage attendees to study the program for both conferences and attend the sessions which they may find relevant/interesting.
 For more information about the conferences, please view the Conference Flyer.